kirirotha/mod1_project/README.md

 # mod1_project#
-The Time Now - A Tracking CLI App
+The Time is Now - A Tracking CLI App
 ​
 ## Models & Relationships
 ### Route -< Workout >- User